MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/pagination.md

   name:  |
     The pagination nav has a logical name ("pagination")
   role:  |
-    The nav landmark is discoverable with screenreader shortcuts
+    The nav landmark is discoverable with screen reader shortcuts

 gherkin-keyboard:
   - when:  |